 For those of you who wonder how different is a treadmill surface compared to the ground surface, here is the answer to your lingering doubt—the treadmill surface is very flat, which’s not so good for the legs and feet.

 When there is a 3% inclination on the treadmill, it becomes as good as running on the outside ground surface and helps protect your knees and joints from injury.

 Running on a treadmill with zero inclination causes pain and muscle strain for the runner’s knees and feet.

 This is mainly because the individuals run with the knees in an extremely straight position instead of slightly bent.
 In such a position, the knees cannot absorb shock properly.

 It is better to use a treadmill without any motor for mimicking the same experience as running on the ground.

-Also, never hold onto the bars in the front of the equipment or even the side railings as these can interrupt the balance and cause the exerciser to fall/stumble as he/she gains momentum.
+Also, never hold onto the bars in the front of the treadmill or even the side railings as these can interrupt the balance and cause the runner to fall/stumble as he/she gains momentum.

 Besides sticking to the right posture, also ensure that you take short and quick strides to experience minimal impact on the legs.